-2.7 Installing the Other Plug-In Cards
+3.8 Installing the Other Plug-In Cards

-Also install the remaining cards into their designated chassis slots.
+Install the remaining cards into their designated chassis slots.

 Some cards have on-board switches or jumpers that you must set before insertion into the chassis.
 These cards and their settings are summarized at the beginning of this chapter.
 Also refer to the associated card reference guides for detailed instructions for each card.